statisticalbiotechnology/cb2030/qa/pathway.md

 ## GSEA

-1. **(3 votes)** In Functional Class Scoring, the list of genes is ranked prior to analysis by some metric.
-What should we consider when choosing the ranking metric?
-Is it generally better to rank by statistical significance (e.g. p-value or q-value) or biological significance (e.g. log fold change)?
-> Both could work, but GSEA uses statistical significance (there is no such thing as a separate biological significance, though).

 1. In the notebook the function gseapy.gsea() is used with the method used to calculate a correlation or ranking set to 'signal_to_noise'.
 There seems to be other methods to choose from, how do you make this choice?
 >  The documentation lists a couple of [methods](https://gseapy.readthedocs.io/en/latest/run.html#run) some of them need samples group of at least 3, which might not be available.
 There might be cases where you rather sort by FC than significance.
 See above.

-1. In the functional class scoring (FCS), you start by scoring/ranking the genes, do you then just take the genes with the highest score or do you need some prior knowledge of these genes functions in order to understand the pathway.
-I feel like you only identify genes that could be relevant to the pathway but not necessarily relevant.
-Is this assumption correct?
-> No, e.g. GSEA uses expression values from all measured genes.
-You set the genes in a pathway in perspective to all other genes.

 1. In Subramanian's article, one of the advantages of GSEA is that it does not concentrate on the high scoring genes that are poorly annotated or could not be reproducible.
 However, the author mentions that GSEA is different from other tools because it considers all of the genes in the experiment.
 Although the leading-edge analysis can help conclude the subtle results, how do these 'bad' high scoring genes processed?
 Will the high ratio of these genes influence the final consequences?
-> I do not understand what you mean with "'bad' high scoring genes".
-The advantage is that unlike ORA, GSEA studies the full distribution of expression values.
+> The advantage is that unlike ORA, GSEA studies the full distribution of expression values.

-1. The article for GSEA defines the "top" and "bottom" of a gene set S from a microarray, but could you elaborate in more detail?
-> Not sure what you mean.
-The point of GSEA is the oposit.
-Here is an extract of the article: "A common approach involves focusing on a handful of genes at the top and bottom of L (i.e., those showing the largest difference) to discern telltale biological clues.
-This approach has a few major limitations."

-2. In order to determine the correlation between gene expression and phenotype - in the slides/video, the correlation to the phenotype seems to be a continuous axis in the graph instead of 'classes' of phenotypes such as disease/healthy.
+1. In order to determine the correlation between gene expression and phenotype - in the slides/video, the correlation to the phenotype seems to be a continuous axis in the graph instead of 'classes' of phenotypes such as disease/healthy.
 Is the correlation typically categorical or are there examples when it would be a continuous variable?
 > This is a nice observation.
 It is more common to use categorical variables, but it nothing that hinders the same analysis to be done for continuous variables.
 Gseapy does not seem to support this though.

+1. In the notebook the function gseapy.gsea() is used with the method used to calculate a correlation or ranking set to 'signal_to_noise'.
+There seems to be other methods to choose from, how do you make this choice?
+>  The documentation lists a couple of [methods](https://gseapy.readthedocs.io/en/latest/run.html#run) some of them need samples group of at least 3, which might not be available.
+There might be cases where you rather sort by FC than significance.
+See above.

 ## Significance calculation in gsea